-The standard implementation of a priority queue is a simple and elegant structure called heap.
+The standard implementation of a priority queue is a simple and elegant structure called a heap.

-- Heap definition: - Perfectly balanced binary tree; the lowest level can be incomplete, but filled from left-to-right. - Heap property: For all nodes v we have priority $(v) \ge \text{priority}(\text{parent}(v))$

-- Note: this is a min-heap; a symmetrical definition gives the max-heap. - Min-heap example:
+- Min-Heap definition: - An array that is viewed as representing a perfectly balanced binary tree; the lowest level can be incomplete, but filled from left-to-right. - Heap property: For all nodes v we have priority $(v) \ge \text{priority}(\text{parent}(v))$ - Note: this is a min-heap; a symmetrical definition gives the max-heap. - Min-heap example:

-• The beauty of heaps is that although they are trees, they can be implemented as arrays.
+- The beauty of heaps is that although they are trees, they can be implemented as arrays.
 The elements in the heap are stored level-by-level, left-to-right in the array.

-Example:
+There is no need for pointers, indices of parent and children can be computed from the indices. - Example:

-- the left and right children of node in entry i are in entry 2i and 2i + 1, respectively - the parent of node in entry i is in entry $\lfloor \frac{i}{2} \rfloor$ - Properties of heaps: - Height $\Theta(\log n)$ - For a min-heap: Minimum of S is stored in root (for a max-heap, the maximum element is stored in the root). - Insert in a heap: - Insert element in new leaf in leftmost possible position on lowest level - Repeatedly swap element with element in parent node until heap order is reestablished (this is referred to as UP-HEAPIFY).
+- the left and right children of node in entry i are in entry 2i and 2i + 1, respectively - the parent of node in entry i is in entry $\lfloor \frac{i}{2} \rfloor$ - Properties of heaps: - Height is $\Theta(\log n)$ - For a min-heap: Minimum of S is stored in root (for a max-heap, the maximum element is stored in the root). - Insert and Delete-min in $O(\lg n)$ time. - Insert in a heap: - 1.
+Insert element in new leaf in leftmost possible position on lowest level

+2. Repeatedly swap element with element in parent node until heap order is reestablished (this is sometimes referred to as UP-HEAPIFY).